Krio-Labs/klipstream-analysis/decision_docs/audio_highlight_score_analysis.md

 1. **Sliding Window Generation**: The system first creates sliding windows of audio/transcript data
 2. **Audio Feature Extraction**: Audio intensity features are extracted from the waveform
-3. **Emotion & Sentiment Analysis**: Text is analyzed for emotions and sentiment
+3. **Emotion & Sentiment Analysis**: Text is analyzed for emotions and sentiment using Nebius API
 4. **Highlight Score Calculation**: Multiple factors are combined with weighted importance
 5. **Integration with Chat**: Audio highlight scores are combined with chat analysis for enhanced scores